 Bumps may also be caused by exposure to an herbicide.
 If you see swelling on the stems, check the leaves.
 If they are curled or stunted, the plant may be affected by an herbicide.
 Even if you aren’t using one, your neighbor may be.
 Herbicides can act much like the tomato’s own hormone, auxin, resulting in not only curled leaves but bumpy stems.

 What Can Be Done about Bumpy Tomato Stems?

 Most of the time there is no need to do anything about bumps on the stems of a tomato.
 They don’t harm the plant in the slightest.
 In fact, you can utilize these root initials to help strengthen the plant, simply mound soil around the lower root initials.
 They will develop into mature roots which, in turn, will strengthen the plant.

 If you have accompanying wilt, it’s likely that the area is too wet and you have either overwatered or drainage is bad and there has been an abundance of rain.
-Adjust your watering and be sure to plant your tomatoes are in well-draining soil.
+Adjust your watering and be sure to plant your tomatoes in well-draining soil.

 Wilting can also be an indication of something more sinister such as with fusarium wilt or verticillium wilt.
-This is also accompanied by brown leaves, stunted growth, as well as yellowing and black streaking of stems.
+This is accompanied by brown leaves, stunted growth, as well as yellowing and black streaking of stems.
 Fungicides may help if caught early enough, though pulling up plants and disposing of them may be a better option should this be necessary.